About the Test

 Can I take the test at home?

-There are no or extremely limited at-home test kit options for the full comprehensive metabolic panel.
-This test is almost always conducted by obtaining a sample in a lab or other medical setting.
+No, this test is almost always conducted by obtaining a sample in a lab or other medical setting.

 How much does the test cost?